Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Antibiotic Resistance: A Serious Problem

 Antibiotic resistance is a very serious problem.
-New ways to fight bacteria are needed in order to treat the infections that threaten our lives and our health.
-Phage therapy—the use of specific viruses to fight dangerous bacteria—may be one solution to this dilemma.
+New antibiotics or new methods to fight bacteria are needed in order to treat the infections that threaten our lives and our health.
+Phage therapy—the use of specific viruses to fight dangerous bacteria—might be one solution for this dilemma.

 A bacteriophage, or phage, is a virus that attacks bacteria.
 During the attack, the phage sends its genetic information into a bacterial cell and "forces" the cell to make new virus particles.
 The virus particles are released as the bacterial cell bursts and can then infect new cells.
 The phage infection kills the bacterium.